blazium-engine/blazium/README.md

 Follow [Blazium on X (Twitter)](https://github.com/blazium-engine/)!
 ## Documentation and demos

-The class reference is accessible from the Redot editor.
+The class reference is accessible from the Blazium editor.